• 03 9439 0777

 KITTEN VACCINATION SCHEDULE

-Kittens require a course of 3 injections given 4 weeks apart
+Kittens require a course of three vaccinations, given 4 weeks apart:

 • First vaccination: 8 weeks of age